onehippo-forge/servlet-filter-decorators/src/site/markdown/install.md

   See the License for the specific language governing permissions and limitations under the License.
   -->
-## Installation of the Servlet Decorators  plugin
+## Installation of the Servlet Filter Decorators  plugin

 These instructions assume a Hippo CMS project based on the Hippo website archetype, i.e. a Maven multi-module project with parent pom `org.onehippo.cms7:hippo-cms7-release` and consisting of at least three sub-modules: cms, site and bootstrap.